| home >>food for life africa>>kale

 with diabetes.
 Studies on alpha-lipoic acid have also shown decreases

-It is important to note that most studies have used
+in peripheral neuropathy and/or autonomic neuropathy in diabetics.3 It is important to note that most studies have used

 high doses of alpha-lipoic acid administered intravenously.
 The